xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 description:
 ---

 Katalon Studio supports sending RESTful requests with parameters, body data and authorization details needed.
-When sending a Request, you can receive a response from the API server for examination adn troubleshooting.
+When sending a Request, you can receive a response from the API server for examination and troubleshooting.
 This section gives you detailed information of how to create and configure a RESTful request.

 ## Creating a RESTful request object